 ย

-Annual Recurring Revenue (ARR) is an important metric to measure the health of any subscription-based business.
+Annual Recurring Revenue (ARR) is an important metric to measure the health of all subscription businesses.
 It is suitable for businesses with multi-year contracts and SaaS companies that offer subscription-based products.

 ย